FarronF/limerick-council-meetings/meetings/2018/03/26-Full Meeting of Limerick City and County Council/Minutes - Full Meeting of Limerick City and County Council - 22nd January 2018.md

 They expressed sympathy, on behalf of the Council, to Michael’s wife, Helen, and sons

-Michael and Byran, on his sudden and untimely passing.--- 2
+Michael and Byran, on his sudden and untimely passing.
+---
+2

 Members also extended sympathy to the family of Mary Lane, RIP, and recalled her